-Chesters Roman Fort Collection
+Chesters Roman Fort Collection Highlights

 The most famous group of material is the wide range of inscriptions and sculpture, in particular the religious material, with many deities and religions represented.
 Certain finds are internationally important, such as the Coventina’s Well material, found in 1876 by the fort of Carrawburgh.
 However, the collection also holds many hidden gems, such as painted wall plaster from Chesters, delicate glasswork and intriguing graffiti.